Chicago Paralysis Lawyer

 The leading cause of paralysis is motor vehicle accidents.
 Trauma resulting from an automobile accident can cause temporary or permanent paralysis.
 Statistics reveal that about 55 percent of all paralysis cases are caused by some type of motor vehicle crash; car accidents, motorcycle accidents or truck accidents.

-The personal injury lawyers at Harvey L. Walner & Associates, Ltd. are here to help you get the money you deserve for your paralysis injury.
+The Chicago paralysis lawyers at Harvey L. Walner & Associates, Ltd. are here to help you get the money you deserve for your paralysis injury.
 If you live in the Chicago area and have suffered a catastrophic injury that has left you paralyzed, please call or email our office today.
 We offer free consultations and will never charge unless we get money for you.